 19. Annual Christmas Puzzle

-Usually at after Christmas clearance sales you can find wonderful Ravensburger Christmas puzzles for 50% off or more.
+Usually during after Christmas clearance sales in toy stores and bookstores you can find wonderful Christmas puzzles like this one.
 These are great to snatch up and place on a card table next Christmas for the whole family to work on either in one evening or a little at a time all season long.

-For those of you with little ones a simple Christmas themed puzzle with 24 pieces of less will do and they usually are not that expensive.
+For those of you with little ones, a simple Christmas themed puzzle with 24 pieces will do and they usually are not that expensive.

 20. Volunteer Together